Introducing Supportive - Profiles in your Gmail Learn more

 RevOps team: this makes budgeting messy.

-Enterprise buyer: this is annoying, but normal.
+Enterprise buyer: this is less unusual.

 Most teams think they are buying rows.
 They are actually buying permission.